Red Flag Warning issued for Central Siskiyou County Including Shasta Valley by NWS - NewsBreak

 Red Flag Warning issued for Central Siskiyou County Including Shasta Valley by NWS

-Effective: 2021-08-04 14:00:00 PDT Expires: 2021-08-04 22:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Central Siskiyou County Including Shasta Valley RED FLAG WARNING REMAINS IN EFFECT FROM 2 PM TO 10 PM PDT WEDNESDAY FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONE 281 RED FLAG WARNING WILL EXPIRE AT 8 PM PDT THIS EVENING FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONE 281 * Impacts: Strong, gusty wind with low relative humidity and critically dry vegetation will greatly increase the spread potential of any new and existing fires. * Affected area: In Northern CA...Fire Weather Zone 281.
-On Wednesday, critical conditions are expected across most of the Shasta Valley. * Wind: South 10 to 20 mph with gusts up to 30 mph. * Minimum Humidity: 5 to 10 percent. * Additional Information: Conditions will be most critical Wednesday as winds increase and RH reach their minimum. * View the hazard area in detail at: https://www.wrh.noaa.gov/mfr/HAZARD Precautionary/preparedness actions Avoid tossing burning cigarettes on the ground, parking hot vehicles on dry vegetation, and using equipment that can cause sparks.
+Effective: 2021-08-03 14:00:00 PDT Expires: 2021-08-03 20:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Central Siskiyou County Including Shasta Valley; Modoc County Except for the Surprise Valley; Siskiyou County from the Cascade Mountains East and South to Mt Shasta GUSTY WINDS, VERY LOW RH, AND UNSTABLE HAINES 6 CONDITIONS ALONG, NEAR, AND EAST OF THE CASCADES TUESDAY AND WEDNESDAY .Dryness, instability, and breezy conditions along and near the Cascades eastward will result in critical conditions Tuesday afternoon and evening and, more so, Wednesday afternoon and evening.
+RED FLAG WARNING REMAINS IN EFFECT FROM 2 PM TO 8 PM PDT TUESDAY FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONES 281...284 AND 285 FIRE WEATHER WATCH REMAINS IN EFFECT FROM WEDNESDAY AFTERNOON THROUGH WEDNESDAY EVENING FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONES 281...284 AND 285 * Impacts: Strong, gusty wind with very low relative humidity, critically dry vegetation, and dry, unstable conditions will greatly increase the spread potential of any new and existing fires. * Affected area: In Northern CA...Fire Weather Zones 281...284 and 285. * Wind: South 10 to 20 mph with gusts 20 to 30 mph Tuesday.
+South 15 to 25 mph with gusts 25 to 40 mph Wednesday. * Minimum Humidity: 6 to 12 percent. * Additional Information: Conditions will be more critical and more widespread Wednesday as compared to Tuesday. * View the hazard area in detail at: https://www.wrh.noaa.gov/mfr/HAZARD Precautionary/preparedness actions Avoid tossing burning cigarettes on the ground, parking hot vehicles on dry vegetation, and using equipment that can cause sparks.
 Follow all fire restrictions.
 Find links to restrictions at weather.gov/medford/wildfire.
 One less spark, one less wildfire.
-Gather your fire evacuation kit now.
-Collect essentials you don`t want to lose and prioritize your checklist.
-Visit ready.gov/kit for more information.
-Familiarize yourself with your evacuation plan.
-Where will you go?
-How will you get there?
-Who will you call to let others know your are safe?
-Visit ready.gov/wildfires for more information.
 A Red Flag Warning does not mean there is a fire.
 It means that critical fire weather conditions are either occurring now or will shortly.
 These conditions promote rapid spread of fire which may become life threatening.
-Evacuate if ordered to, or if a fire threatens.alerts.weather.gov
+Evacuate if ordered to, or if a fire threatens.
+A Fire Weather Watch means that critical fire weather conditions are possible during the valid watch time.
+These conditions could promote the rapid spread of wildfires which could become life- threatening.
+Check weather.gov/medford for forecast updates and a possible upgrade of the this watch to a Red Flag Warning.alerts.weather.gov

 Comments / 0